An Arakelov-Theoretic Approach to Na\"ive Heights on Hyperelliptic Jacobians

+\begin{df} We say that a divisor $D$ on $C$ is \emph{semi-reduced} if it is effective and if there does not exist a prime divisor $p$ of $C$ such that $D \ge p + p^-$ (where $p^-$ denotes the image of $p$ under the hyperelliptic involution).
+In particular, any Weierstrass point appearing in the support of $D$ has multiplicity 1.
+If in addition we have $\deg(D) \le g$, then we say $D$ is \emph{reduced}. \end{df}

-\begin{df} For a number field $L$, a `proper set of absolute values for $L$' is a non-empty set of non-trivial absolute values on $L$ such that the product formula holds.
-Note that we need absolute values (we do not allow their squares), and so if $L$ is not totally real then a proper `set' of absolute values is in fact not a set but a multi-set; we will ignore this distinction.
+\begin{df} For a global field $L$, a \emph{proper set of absolute values for} $L$ is a non-empty multi-set of non-trivial absolute values on $L$ such that the product formula holds.
+We fix once and for all such a multi-set $M_K$ of absolute values for $K$ such that every Archimedean absolute value $\nu$ comes from a embedding of $K$ into $\mathbb{C}$ with the standard absolute value.
+Given a finite extension $L/K$, we fix a proper multi-set of absolute values $M_L$ for $L$ by requiring that for all absolute values $\nu \in M_L$, the restriction of $\nu$ to $K$ lies in $M_K$.
+We denote by $M_L^0$ the sub-multi-set of non-Archimedean absolute values and $M_L^\infty$ the sub-multi-set of Archimedean absolute values. \end{df}